Breast lump surgery: aftercare advice

 When can I drive again?

-Please speak to your breast care nurse, they will advise you when you can drive again after your surgery.
+Please check with Day Surgery as to when you can drive again after your surgery.

 How will I feel afterwards?